laundry-design/food-scanner/README.md

 This is a React Native application that allows users to take a photo of their food and get nutritional information using Google's Generative AI Gemini.
 Do not overestimate the AI accuracy, I plan to use it only for meals where it's impossible to get nutritional information by myself.
 Weighting your food will always be more accurate.

+Currently the Google AI model Gemini 1.5 Flash has a very good 15 requests per minute and 1500 daily requests free limit, so you should be able to use it without worrying about costs.

 ## Features

 - Take a photo or choose an image from the gallery to analyze the food.